marceloandrioni/vectorize-thredds-plugin/README.md

   ...
 </netcdf>
 ~~~
-See [here](https://docs.unidata.ucar.edu/thredds/ncml/2.2/index.html) more on using NcML.
+See [here](https://docs.unidata.ucar.edu/thredds/ncml/2.2/index.html) for more on using NcML.

 ### Developing and testing
 This project uses basic maven to build, test, and package.